Breast Implant Removal and Capsulectomy in Scottsdale, AZ

 BIA-ALCL Textured Breast Implant Concern

 BIA-ALCL stands for Breast Implant Associated Anaplastic Large Cell Lymphoma.
-This is a very rare and highly treatable type of lymphoma that can develop around Textured implants.
-The treatment is called an en-bloc capsulectomy and Implant removal (where both the breast implant and the capsule/scar tissue around the breast implant are removed in one piece.)
+This is a very rare and highly treatable type of lymphoma that can develop around textured implants.
+The treatment is called an en-bloc capsulectomy and breast implant removal (where both the breast implant and the capsule/scar tissue around the breast implant are removed in one piece).
 The important consideration is to remove the capsule around the implant completely.

 Learn More